 Explain the difference between construction, preoperational and startup testing and when each is performed.

-Where do you find requirements for preoperational testing, including prerequisites, test methods, and acceptance criteria (for both Part 50 and Part 52 testing)?
+Where do you find requirements for preoperational testing, including prerequisites, test methods, and acceptance criteria (for both 10 CFR Part 50 and Part 52 testing)?

 How do you prepare for a construction or preoperational testing inspection (generic items such as familiarization with the inspection procedures (IPs), licensee’s test procedure(s), licensee’s test conduct procedures, awareness of plant conditions, etc.)?